 Students are spoken to.
-A formal letter is sent to parents and a phone call from the Deputy Principal (Student Care) to explain the issue.
+A formal letter is sent to parents and a phone call from the Dean of Students or Dean of Operations to explain the issue.
 Every third minor outside send-out a student is required to sit in suspension.